In Community

 Ultimately congregations that press through these adaptive challenges seem to discover a deep dependence upon God.
 They find a prayerful heart asking the Spirit to blow fresh wind into the dry bones of our crushing institutionalism.

-Finally, churches will never take on their greatest (adaptive) challenges without leaders that can invest deeply in relationships and be connected in congregational community and fundamentally be able to manage the conflict that will always result.
+Finally, churches will never take on their greatest (adaptive) challenges without leaders who can invest deeply in relationships and be connected in congregational community and fundamentally be able to manage the conflict that will always result.

-Rev. Dr. Jock Ficken
+by Rev. Dr. Jock Ficken